rygall/Pipe_Length_Estimator/README.md

 - Pipe Length and Fittings Estimator

-    Typically when doing a pressure drop calculation, the pressure drop is being estimated for a system that isnt actually built, and a typical procedure is to take a preliminary length, add 25% to that length, and then estimate the standard 90 degree elbows and standard 45 degree elbows that will be in the estimated length of pipe.
-The estimation made is one standard 90 degree elbow and one standard 45 degree elbow for every 8 feet of estimated pipe.
+    Typically when doing a pressure drop calculation, the pressure drop is being estimated for a system that isnt actually built, and a typical procedure is to take a preliminary length measured off of a plan view or diagram and then estimate the real length of piping, the standard 90 degree elbows, and the standard 45 degree elbows that will be in the estimated length of pipe.
+The estimation made is to add 25% more length of the preliminary length measured and then one standard 90 degree elbow and one standard 45 degree elbow for every 8 feet of estimated pipe.

 - Pressure Drop Calculations